COSMIC ANCESTRY | Quick Guide | Next | by Brig Klyce | All Rights Reserved

 Is it too much to suggest that we may recognize... the beauty and fittingness of an environment created by an assembly of creatures? — James Lovelock (1)

-Regardless of the paradigm we use to explain it, life on Earth has evolved from bacteria, to single-celled eukaryotic creatures, to multicelled animals and plants, to animals and plants with highly specialized organs and systems.
+Regardless of the paradigm we use to explain it, life on Earth has evolved from prokaryotes, to single-celled eukaryotes, to multicelled animals and plants with highly specialized organs and systems.
 This truth we can all accept.

 The environment of Earth has also evolved.
 Earth has cooled, the temperature has stabilized, and the composition of the atmosphere has completely changed.
-Under the current paradigm, the two parallel evolutions affect each other, but not in any coordinated way.
-Life consumes resources and discharges waste products; both processes alter the environment.
+Under the current paradigm, the two parallel evolutions, life and its environment, affect each other, but not in any coordinated way.
+Life consumes resources and discharges waste products; these processes alter the environment.
 As the environment changes, it presents new challenges to life.
 So far, luckily, life has been able to meet the challenges.
 That's the orthodoxy.

 The Oxygen Atmosphere

-Earth from space The most important change in Earth's environment since life began is the buildup of free oxygen in the air.
+The most important change in Earth's environment since life began is the buildup of free oxygen in the air.
 Before life became established on Earth, the air contained no free oxygen.
 Today, the atmosphere is 21 percent oxygen.
-Although small amounts of oxygen were present very soon after life appeared, the significant buildup probably began about two billion years ago.
-By the time of the Cambrian Explosion, 570 million years ago, the oxygen content had to be approximately as high as it is today.
+Although small amounts of oxygen were present very soon after life appeared, the significant buildup probably began about 2.5 billion years ago.
+By the time of the Cambrian Explosion, maybe 540 million years ago, the oxygen content had to be approximately as high as it is today.

 There is evidence that the beginning of the oxygen buildup coincides with the appearance of the first eukaryotic cells.
 Most bacteria don't require oxygen, and many are poisoned by oxygen.
 All eukaryotic cells require oxygen for their more complicated and more efficient metabolism.
 Furthermore, there has to be oxygen for there to be ozone.
 Ozone shields the surface of Earth from damaging ultraviolet rays.
 Only with such shielding can life come out from under water or underground and begin to live on the surface (2):